Choclo

 2026

-My father grew corn, and we knew it as "choclo" when it was tender corn.
-Choclo is a word derived from Chhocllo, which is Quechua word embedded in Spanish in Peru, meaning ”Chhocllo: Mazorca de maíz verde”(González Holguín, 1608). we call maize the ripe corn.
-During the Incas' time, Maize was called Sara (Quechua word).
+My father grew corn, and we called it "choclo" when it is tender.
+Choclo is a word derived from Chhocllo, which is a Quechua word embedded in Spanish language in Peru, meaning ”Chhocllo: Mazorca de maíz verde”(González Holguín, 1608).
+We call maize the ripe corn.
+During the Incas' time, maize was called Sara (Quechua word).
 “Sara: maíz” (Guaman Poma de Ayala, 1980) meaning maize in general.
 Choclo is a word used in Peru and in some countries in South America.